 There are many hiking trails in Thingvellir National Park.
 The park itself offers the following pdf with all the possible trails.

-The most famous trail done by all the tourists is the one following the Almannagjá Gorge.
-This trail takes visitors through most of the main sites that are referenced at the beginning of this post.
+The most famous trail done by all the tourists is the one following Almannagjá Gorge which takes visitors through most of the main sites that are referenced at the beginning of this post.

-If you are not in a hurry, I recommend doing the loop I did, which not only takes you through all the main sites of the park but some additional beautiful and less crowded areas of the park.
-Our loop was a combination of the Almannagjá Trail, the Skogarkotvegur trail, and the Gonguvegur trail.
-The main points are on the map below.
+If you are not in a hurry, I recommend doing the loop I did, which not only takes you through all the main sites of the park but some additional beautiful and less crowded areas.
+Our loop is available through the AllTrails App, you just need to find the Thingvellir – Oxararfoss Trail.

 Walking between two continents

-The first part of the trail takes you along the Amannagjá Gorge.
+The first part of the trail takes you along the Almannagjá Gorge.

-We kept walking along the gorge and we arrived at the place where the first parliament was established.
-The exact location is located with a pole with Iceland’s flag.
-During the Alþingi meetings, laws were informed and criminals were judged and punished.
+We kept walking along the gorge and we arrived at the place where the first paraliament was established.
+The exact location is shown with a pole with Iceland’s flag.
+During the Alpingi meetings, laws were informed and criminals judged and punished.

 For small infractions, fines were given whereas for bigger infractions, exile could be imposed (sometimes for life).
-If the criminal was found to be where he wasn’t supposed to be, the family of the victim could kill him.
+If the criminal was found to be where he wasn’t supposed to, the family of the victim could kill him.

-If you keep walking a little bit further, you arrive at Drekkingarhylur.
-In this pond, between the XVI and XVIII centuries, adulterous women were drowned by being thrown into the pond with heavy sandbags tied to their feet.
+We kept walking a bit further and arrived at Drekkingarhylur.
+In this pond, between the 16th and 18th centuries, adulterous women were drowned by being thrown into the pond with heavy sandbags tied to their feet.

 Öxarárfoss

-From here we kept walking along the gorge until we reached the Öxarárfoss waterfall.
-Since it was the first of the many waterfalls we visited in Iceland, we spent some time enjoying it.
+From here we kept walking along the gorge until we reached Öxarárfoss waterfall.
+Since it was the first of the many waterfalls we visited in Iceland, we spent quite some time enjoying it.

 Skógarkotvegur